marily77/salary-prediction-regression/README.md

 This project focuses on building a regression model to predict employee salaries based on available features.

+We selected features that are most likely to influence salary, such as age and years since joining.

 The goal is to demonstrate a complete machine learning workflow, from data preparation to model training and evaluation.

 ---